rohuns/cs96si_HW2/README.md

 The following **required** functionality is completed:

 - [ ] User can search for HealthFinder topics using a UISearchBar
-- [ ] User can show and hide filter controls using a UISwitch
 - [ ] User can use a UIPickerView to select an age
 - [ ] Delegates/Protocols are used to update the searching functionality

+The following optional features are implemented:
+- [ ] User can show and hide filter controls using a UISwitch

 ## Video Walkthrough